-Markov 1 model without health types misses fraction in Good health
+State-of-the-art model no health types misses fraction in Good Health by health type

 Answers to Q4.
 What do we miss if we ignore health types?

 Even a state-of-the-art model model of health and mortality without health types misses